liweili08/liwei_abschlu-project/README.md

 ##About

-HöMApp is an app for students to lern advanced mathematics.
-You can find important basics sorted by themes.
-With examples in the app, you can gain a deeper understanding of the basics and then try to apply them with homeworks!
+The app HöMApp helps engineering students that want to learn Advanced Mathematics.
+The theoretical basics are coherently sorted by different topics and are illustrated by understandable examples.
+Solving problems, students gain a deeper understanding of the theory and can check their results with provided solutions.
+Try to apply HöMApp on your homework!

 <https://hoemapp.herokuapp.com>